nashville-software-school/bangazon-inc/book-1-orientation/chapters/GENERICS_INTRO.md

 1. Insulin - `HireEmployee(LabTechnician employee)`
 1. Taffy - `HireEmployee(Confectioner employee)`

 Since interfaces must also define the arity of a method (if it has one), we run into a roadbloack.
-If you tightly bind the argument type to a single custom type, then the other factories can hire the right employees.
+If you tightly bind the argument type to a single custom type, then the other factories cannot hire the right employees.

 ```cs
 public interface IFactory